alevdg/VolleyZone-CAPSTONE/README.md

 <h3 align="center">Volleyzone</h3>

   <p align="center">
-    Captsone Project: VolleyZone is social platform for volleyball players and enthusiast ✨
+    Capstone Project: VolleyZone is a social platform for volleyball players and enthusiast ✨
     <br>
-    Developed with Angular,Bootstrap and Firebase.
+    Developed with Angular, Bootstrap, and Firebase.
     <br />

   </p>